-Certain files inside AppData can fail to back up with the Code42 app.
-When this happens, your email reports show less than 100% backed up, and Code42's History log displays the message Unable to backup n files.
+Certain files inside AppData can fail to back up with CrashPlan.
+When this happens, your email reports show less than 100% backed up, and CrashPlan's History log displays the message "unable to backup X files."
 This happens because the files in this folder:

-- are open and locked by the application that created them.
+- are open and locked down by the application that created them

-- were not created with the correct permissions for the Code42 app to back them up.
+- were not created with the correct permissions for CrashPlan to back them up

-This is rarely a cause for concern.
-Files that fail to back up from the AppData folder are typically temp files that do not need to be restored.
-Code42 is designed to protect your user files (Desktop, Documents, and Pictures), not your entire operating system and applications.
+This is rarely a cause for concern--files that fail to back up from the AppData folder are typically temp files that do not need to be restored.
+CrashPlan is designed to protect your user files (think Desktop, Documents, Pictures, etc.), not your entire operating system and applications.